axelhahn/ahcrawler/README.md

   - http response header check
   - linkchecker

-Runs with PHP 5.5 and higher (up to PHP 7.3); PHP7 is recommended.
+Runs with PHP 7 and higher (up to PHP 7.3) Maybe it runs on PHP 5.5, but PHP7 is recommended.
 It uses PDO to store indexed data.
 So far sqlite and mysql were tested.

 This software has BETA status.